 You can't choose your family, but you can choose your family plan.

-Telstra has launched new bundling options for its mobile customers on an "Essential" Upfront plan or better add up to five discounted plans to their account.
+Telstra has a bundling option for its mobile customers on an "Essential" Upfront plan or better add up to five discounted plans to their account.

-Customers paying for a $68 per month Upfront plan (or better) can pick between discounted plans: a $47 per month mobile plan with 15GB, or a $10 per month mobile broadband plan with 10GB.
+Customers paying for a $72 per month Upfront plan (or better) can pick between two discounted plans: a $50 per month mobile plan with 25GB, or a $10 per month mobile broadband plan with 10GB.

 Here are Telstra's Upfront mobile plans for are eligible for bundling:

 Is the Telstra family plan a good deal?

 On the face of it, $50 per month for 25GB is a bad deal, but if you're insistent on keeping the whole family on one Telstra account it may be better value than having seperate SIM-only plans.

 All Upfront Plans, including the bundle options have a feature called Data Sharing.
 Data sharing means every connected SIM draws from a singular pool of data, rather than having its own monthly allowance.